2007 Summer Universiade: Bangkok's bid

-Identity
+Visual Identity

 Mascot

-The official mascot of the 2007 Summer Universiade is a rabbit named Mighty Mai-Tri.The name of this mascot not only suggests power and friendship but it also corresponds to the Year of the Rabbit, which is the lunar year of King Bhumibol's birth.
+The official mascot of the 2007 Summer Universiade is a rabbit named Mighty Mai-Tri.
+The name of this mascot not only suggests power and friendship but it also corresponds to the Year of the Rabbit, which is the lunar year of King Bhumibol's birth.

 The rabbit is a symbol of agility, intelligence, gentleness, and welcomes athletes of all nations.
 With a smile and friendship His appearance, color, and mannerism express humility.
 Which is one of the uniqueness of Thai's very long established culture.

 Slogan

 The slogan for the 24th Summer Universiade is, "All Become One", suggesting the unity of people of all races and religions from 150 countries.

 Logo

 The logo itself consists of 5 line colors arranged in a U shape, which is derived from the word Universiade is comparable to the lines of experience transmission.
 The exchange of knowledge and culture between representatives and athletes from universities from 5 continents around the world all in one.
 Connected into a golden yellow bird patterned symbol.
 Which is the identity of the Thai nation Filled with joy and pride to be honored as the center of transmission and exchange of cultures.